 In its simplest terms, a non-compete agreement or clause is a legal document that restricts an employee from going to work for an organization's competitor for a set period of time in a certain geographical area after leaving the business.
 The time frame for a non-compete clause can vary greatly, from six months to five years or longer.
 The goal is to ensure employers don't invest time and money training and molding an employee, only to have them transfer those skills to a direct competitor.

 Depending on how they're written, non-compete agreements go further than guarding against a former employee working for a competitor.
 They can also provide protection against employees sharing any trade secrets – ideas, software, formulas, processes, client lists, etc. – learned on the job with another employer or using them to start their own business.
 In addition, they can guard against an employee taking customers or clients with them to a new employer or starting their own business and stealing employees from the previous employer.

 Most employers that use such agreements require employees to sign them when they are hired.
 Signing the agreement is required to get the job.
 These agreements are also often drafted when businesses are sold.
 The buyer may require the seller to sign a non-compete agreement to not just walk away and establish a competing operation.

 Tricia Meyer, founder and managing attorney of Meyer Law, said that the overall purpose of a non-compete agreement is to act as a limiting measure: "It acts as some kind of deterrent to keep employees from going out and start doing their own version of the business in direct competition."

 Parts of a non-compete agreement

-Even though each non-compete agreement is written specifically for each employer, there are several key components each should include:
+Even though each non-compete agreement is written specifically for each employer, Meyer noted that there are three key components each should include:

-Competition: The employer must define who their competitors are.
+Competition: The employer must define who its competitors are.
 It's not necessary to name them all individually, but it must define the types of businesses and industries employees are prevented from working in.